iluxonchik/iluxonchik.github.com/_posts/2017-10-06-ssl-tls-overview.md

 * instead of using the hardcoded `MD5/SHA-1` combination in the Pseudo Random Funcion (PRF), the PRF to be used is now specified in the cipher suite.

-* the `MD5/SHA-1` combination is the digital signature is replaced with a single has, which is negotiated during the handshake
+* the `MD5/SHA-1` combination is the digital signature is replaced with a single hash, which is negotiated during the handshake

 * TLS Extensions definition and AES Cipher Suites were merged in from other RFCs (*i.e.* the TLS extension mechanism is now defined in the `TLS 1.2`s RFC, instead of being part of a separate [RFC 4366](https://tools.ietf.org/html/rfc4366))